jpt13653903/UCT-FPGA-Course-2024/Practicals/05 - SDRAM.md

 ## Create a test circuit

-No that you have your SDRAM hooked up, you need something to test it.
+Now that you have your SDRAM hooked up, you need something to test it.
 So add a test circuit:

 ```systemverilog